 Jean Louis Vicard was already familiar with the Bordeaux wine trade as he was one of the more successful coopers, producing barrels in the Cognac region at his family company, Cooperage Vicard, that was founded all the way back in 1875.

-Since the estate was first purchased, Jean Louis Vicard has increased the size of the estate from 11 hectares to its current 13 hectare size.
-In January, 2017, Chateau de Candale was purchased by Thibaut Decoster and Magali Decoster who also own and manage 2 additional Bordeaux vineyards in Saint Emilion, Clos des Jacobins and La Commanderie.
+Since the estate was first purchased, Jean Louis Vicard has increased the size of the estate from 11 hectares to its current 13-hectare size.
+In January 2017, Chateau de Candale was purchased by Thibaut Decoster and Magali Decoster who also own and manage 2 additional Bordeaux vineyards in Saint Emilion, Clos des Jacobins, and Chateau La Commanderie.

 Chateau de Candale Vineyards, Terroir, Grapes, Winemaking

-To produce the wine of Chateau de Candale, the whole berry grapes are vinified in open top, conical shaped wood vats.
+To produce the wine of Chateau de Candale, the whole berry grapes are vinified in open-top, conical-shaped wood vats.
 Malolactic fermentation takes place in stainless steel tanks.
 The wine is aged in an average of 40% new, French oak barrels for between 12 to 18 months before bottling.
 As you might expect, the barrels were made by the owner, Jean Louis Vicard.

 Chateau de Candale is best served at 15.5 degrees Celsius, 60 degrees Fahrenheit.
 The cool, almost cellar temperature gives the wine more freshness and lift.
-Chateau de Candale is best paired with all types of classic meat dishes, veal, pork, beef, lamb, duck, game, roast chicken, roasted, braised and grilled dishes.
+Chateau de Candale is best paired with all types of classic meat dishes, veal, pork, beef, lamb, duck, game, roast chicken, roasted, braised, and grilled dishes.